sertraline hydrochloride tablets

 These medicines can cause an exaggerated response to Sertraline Sandoz.

-Do not take this medicine if you are taking pimozide (Orap®), used to treat disturbances in thinking, feeling and behaviour.
+Do not take this medicine if you are taking pimozide, used to treat disturbances in thinking, feeling and behaviour.

 Ask your doctor or pharmacist if you are not sure if you have been taking one of these medicines.

-Do not give this medicine to children unless the doctor has prescribed it for the treatment of OCD.
+Do not give Sertraline Sandoz to children or adolescents under the age of 18 unless the doctor has prescribed it for the treatment of OCD.
 Sertraline Sandoz is not suitable for children under 6 years of age.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.